 Decommissioning affects more than just your immediate team.
 A solid stakeholder communication strategy is key to keeping everyone from employees and landlords to local communities and regulatory bodies in the loop.
 This plan should outline who needs to be informed, what they need to know, and when they need to hear it.
 Clear, consistent communication helps manage expectations, address concerns proactively, and prevent misunderstandings that could delay your project.
 By keeping all parties informed, you build trust and ensure the process moves forward with minimal friction.

-Plan Your Budget and Account for Costs
+Plan Your Budget and Anticipate Costs

 Unexpected expenses can quickly derail a decommissioning project.
 That’s why it’s so important to plan your budget carefully and account for all potential costs.
 Your lease agreement is a great place to start, as it likely specifies requirements for services like decontamination, permit closures, or clearance sampling.
 Factoring in costs for environmental decommissioning services, asset disposal, and labor will give you a realistic financial picture.
 A detailed budget helps you avoid surprises and ensures you have the resources needed to complete the project correctly.